jfgreen/jfgreen.uk/content/why-data-engineering.md

 all things data!
 My plan is to keep writing about data related topics on this blog, so hopefully I will have some interesting things to share in due course.

-Lets see what the next decade brings for data engineering and software development.
+Let's see what the next decade brings for data engineering and software development.
 Exciting times!